 I had been reading the latest issue of an English weekly called Autosport.
 Guzik had recommended the weekly.
-It were the contributions about a funny fellow that had provided Guzik with the inspiration to set up a race team to circulate some of our funds.
+Several articles about a funny fellow had provided Guzik with the inspiration to set up a race team to circulate some of our funds.
 The fellow concerned was an English bloke and, on picture at least, looked like the result of Victor Frankenstein spending a night at Tussauds.
 Putting life into one of the wax puppets.
 Ecclestone was his name.

 Now, after having spent some races amid the racing fraternity, I however understand that about eighty percent of the scene consists of wankers.

 The sputnik who wins the race is generally satisfied.
 As are his engineers and team principals.
 All the rest nags.
 About their cars lacking grip or power.
 About the unacceptable behaviour of other drivers.
 About the track.
 About the marshals, the tires, the fuel… Heck, the other day I heard a French driver complain about the quality of the Coca-Cola served with his lunch.
 And the worst is that, for some inexplicable reason, they always feel a need to highly publicize their lamenting.
 As if the world cared one iota.

 The only kind of people who do mostly not fit the above description, are the race organizers.
 The administrators or admins of a race series.
 They are saints.
 Who have to deal with all the wanking and complaining.
 And relentlessly strive to maintain a general consensus of satisfaction among teams and racers.
 Often in vain.

 Spartan discipline and stark rigidity when interpreting regulations would be my way of doing things.
 Combined with some forgotten medieval methods ensuring people adhere to your way of seeing things.
 But then, one admin explained me, the cars on the grids of their race series would quickly dwindle down to sleep inducing numbers.
 The ego of the crackheads setting up race teams and driving race cars obviously not able to handle some simple basic justice.